fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 with the new ZSK, Dprp is the propagation delay and TTLsig is the maximum TTL of all RRSIG records.

-Theoretically the Double-Signature method could be used as well, but the zone can only be changed after the retire interval, which is at least as long as the publication interval of the Pre-Publication method.
+Theoretically the Double-Signature method could be used as well.
+In this case records in the zone can only be changed after the retire interval, which is at least as long as the publication interval of the Pre-Publication method.
 The Double-Signature retire interval is given by: